-- Now you should have the DrHJ IDE running. - Open an HJ program.
+- Now you should have the DrHJ IDE running.

+- Open an HJ program.

 Click on the open button in the top panel

-Navigate to the folder containing HelloWorl
+Navigate to the folder containing HelloWorld.hj

-Navigate to the folder containing HelloWorld.hj Select HelloWorld.hj and click open
+Select HelloWorld.hj and click open

 - Compile the HJ program

 Click on the Compile button in the top panel - The 'Compiler Output' tab in the bottom panel should show 'Compilation Completed'. - Go to the 'Console' tab in the bottom panel and check if there were any errors during compilation.
 All errors will be shown in RED. - Go to the 'Interactions' tab in the bottom panel.
 Run the program by typing the following. run HelloWorld